mystic-dargon/IMGD5010-Assign6-Automata/README.md

-# IMGD5010 - Assign6 - Automata: The Game of Life
+# IMGD5010 - Assignment 6 - Automata: The Game of Life

 **Viewing the Simulation:**